 Therefore, we are very pleased to bring you the financing options listed below.

 This plan offers families the option of prepaying two or more years of tuition at the current rate, thus foregoing future tuition increases.
-This plan is available to enrolled undergraduate students who are not receiving need-based or merit-based scholarship assistance awarded by Bucknell University.
+This plan is available to enrolled undergraduate students who are not receiving need-based or merit-based grant or scholarship assistance awarded by Bucknell University.
 You must complete the prepayment agreement by the fall semester due date.
 Tuition (not room and board) is the only cost which may be prepaid through this plan.
-Questions and requests for the prepayment agreement should be directed to Bursar Services at firstname.lastname@example.org or 570.577.3733.
+Learn more at www.bucknell.edu/TuitionPrepaymentPlan or contact Bursar Services at email@example.com or 570.577.3733.